-North Shore Hawaiian Honey Bee: Travelers staying on Oahu can visit a honeybee farm at the North Shore Hawaiian Honey Bee.
-Here the products are priced for affordability, as one of the company’s main initiatives is to put healthy honey into as many hands as possible.
-Their honey is made from mango, lemon, papaya, kiawe, eucalyptus and banana blossoms.
-Customers can purchase a wide range of honeys including dark shade, light floral and sweet tropical (mango flavored or papaya flavored) honeys.
+Travelers on Oahu can visit a honeybee farm at the North Shore Hawaiian Honey Bee.
+Here, they price products for affordability.
+This is because one of the company’s goals is to put healthy honey into as many hands as possible.
+They make their honey from mango, lemon, papaya, kiawe, eucalyptus and banana blossoms.
+Customers can purchase a wide range of honeys including dark shade, light floral and in mango or papaya flavors.